stevebonhomme/jekyll-wilt/about.md

 ---
 title: About
 layout: page
+description: This is what I do.
 permalink: "/about/"
+background: '/img/bg-about.jpg'
 ---

 Welcome to my site!
 I am excited to have you as my guest!
 Let me introduce myself.